Editor’s note: Updated for the 2021/2022 application cycle.

 - Credentials of investigator

-- Likelihood that proposed research would lead to subsequent National Institute on Aging (NIA) funded projects.
+- Likelihood that the proposed research would lead to subsequent National Institute on Aging (NIA) funded projects.

 - NIH FCOI (USC applicants) and diSClose (USC applicants) certified